West Seattle Crime Rate Trends — Seattle

 West Seattle is the peninsula across the Duwamish River from downtown, including Alki, Admiral, the Junction, Fairmount, Gatewood, and Fauntleroy.
 Anchored by the West Seattle Junction commercial strip at California and Alaska, the Alki Beach waterfront, and the West Seattle Bridge that links it to the rest of the city.

-West Seattle had four signals in March 2026 — two one-month below-trend readings and two sustained structural shifts, with one zero-event category — the overall shape is downward across property crime, broadly and persistently.
+Four signals surfaced in West Seattle this April — two one-month below-trend readings and two sustained structural shifts, with one zero-event category rounding out the mix.
+The dominant shape is downward, particularly across vehicle-related property crime, where both single-month and multi-year patterns point in the same direction.

 Notable signals 2